Oustamanolakis/javascriptess/README.md

 #employee details is a sum of function aquiring data from arrays, such as select, find ...

 #Control Flow is work on the accesibnility level of users..

+#restaurant menu is something that resembles a menu in arestaurant.